-- SCSI Bus Initiator_IDs
+- SCSI Bus Initiator\IDs

 - Adapter Host ID

-- · Cluster Partner's Host ID
+- · Cluster Partner Host ID

-If the ServeRAID II adapter you are replacing is functional, you can obtain the SCSI Bus Initiator_IDs, the Adapter Host_ID, and the Cluster Partner's Host_ID by starting your server with the IBM ServeRAID Configuration Diskette and selecting the Display/Change Adapter Params item from the Advanced Functions menu.
+If the ServeRAID II adapter you are replacing is functional, you can obtain the SCSI Bus Initiator\IDs, the Adapter Host\ID, and the Cluster Partner Host\ID by starting your server with the IBM ServeRAID Configuration Diskette and selecting the Display/Change Adapter Params item from the Advanced Functions menu.

-If the ServeRAID II adapter is not functional, you will need to refer to a record of the settings that was made when the adapter was previously configured.
+If the ServeRAID II Adapter is not functional, you will need to refer to a record of the settings that was made when the adapter was previously configured.
 If you do not have a record of the configuration information, the following hints might help you to assign the proper values.

-• The SCSI Bus Initiator_IDs for a non-shared SCSI channel are set to 7 by default.
-For shared SCSI channels, the IDs will usually be 7 or 6 and must be different than the SCSI Bus Initiator_IDs for the corresponding SCSI channels of the cluster partner adapter.
-Therefore, if you can obtain the SCSI Bus Initiator_IDs for the corresponding cluster partner system, you can infer the correct SCSI Bus Initiator_IDs for this system.
-For example, if the cluster partner system shared SCSI Bus Initiator_IDs were set to 7, then usually the adapter you are replacing would need to have its IDs set to 6.
+The SCSI Bus Initiator\IDs for a nonshared SCSI channel are set to 7 by default.
+For shared SCSI channels, the IDs will usually be 7 or 6 and must be different from the SCSI Bus Initiator\IDs for the corresponding SCSI channels of the cluster partner adapter.
+Therefore, if you can obtain the SCSI

+Bus Initiator IDs for the corresponding cluster partner system, you can infer the correct SCSI Bus Initiator IDs for this system.
+For example, if the cluster partner system shared SCSI Bus Initiator IDs were set to 7, usually the adapter you are replacing would need to have its IDs set to 6.

-To obtain the SCSI Bus Initiator_IDs from the corresponding cluster partner adapter, start the cluster partner system with the IBM ServeRAID Configuration Diskette and select the Display/Change Adapter Params option from the Advanced Functions menu.
+To obtain the SCSI Bus Initiator\IDs from the corresponding cluster partner adapter, start the cluster partner system with the IBM ServeRAID Configuration Diskette and select the Display/Change Adapter Params option from the Advanced Functions menu.

-The proper settings for the Host_ID and cluster partner Host_ID of the adapter being replaced can also be determined by reading the settings from the cluster partner system by using the Display/Change Adapter Params option.
-The Host_ID for the new adapter must be identical to the cluster partner Host_ID value defined on the corresponding adapter in the cluster partner system, and the cluster partner Host_ID value for the new adapter must be identical to the Host_ID value defined on the corresponding adapter in the cluster partner system.
+• The proper settings for the Host\ID and cluster partner Host\ID of the adapter being replaced can also be determined by reading the settings from the cluster partner system by using the Display/Change Adapter Params option.
+The Host ID for the new adapter must be identical to the cluster partner Host\ID value defined on the corresponding adapter in the cluster partner system, and the cluster partner Host\ID value for the new adapter must be identical to the Host\ID value defined on the corresponding adapter in the cluster partner system.